 - The Select Committees constituted to review the Code of Civil Procedure (Sindh Amendment) Bill, 2018 and the Sindh Institute of Cardiovascular Diseases Bill, 2018 presented their reports on the legislative proposals.

 - The House considered the Code of Civil Procedure (Sindh Amendment) Bill, 2018 and the Sindh Institute of Cardiovascular Diseases Bill, 2018 as reported by the select committees and passed both bills.

 - The Minister for Zakat and Ushr introduced the Sindh Zakat and Ushr (Amendment) Bill, 2018.
 The bill was not referred to any standing or select committee.

-- Moved by a MQMP lawmakers, the House unanimously adopted two resolution condemning the assassination of former MQM lawmaker Ali Raza Abidi and recommending the provincial government to take up the matter of natural gas load shedding with the federal government.
+- Moved by a MQMP lawmaker, the House unanimously adopted two resolution condemning the assassination of former MQM lawmaker Ali Raza Abidi and recommending the provincial government to take up the matter of natural gas load shedding with the federal government.
 As many as ten lawmakers debated the later resolution for an hour and five minutes.

 Representation and Responsiveness

 - The House took up four Call Attention Notices (CANs) highlighting issues concerning supply of gas to CNG pumps from Federal Government, increase in private schools’ fees, separate lines for heavy traffic at toll plazas and representation of Sindh in Pakistan Cricket Board (PCB).
 The ministers for Parliamentary Affairs, Transport, and Education & Literacy responded to these notices.

 - The House deferred a CAN regarding an illegal gravel and sand point in Karachi due to the absence of the mover.